 Launching: A New Global Certificate in Social Enterprise + Leading Change

-At an in-person (NYC) + virtual conference in April 2023, the Bard MBA in Sustainability, in conjunction with universities worldwide, has launched a new global certificate program focused on delivering worldwide education for enterprise solutions to the world’s most pressing challenges.
+At an in-person (NYC) + virtual conference on April 20, 2023, the Bard MBA in Sustainability, in conjunction with universities worldwide, has launched a new global certificate program focused on delivering worldwide education for enterprise solutions to the world’s most pressing challenges.
 Since 2020, Bard’s MBA in Sustainability has been piloting this training approach for leaders to launch and grow sustainable, mission-driven businesses.
-The certificate program combines the scalability of an interactive, synchronous global classroom and high-touch engagement with local co-instructors.
+The certificate program combines the scalability of an interactive, synchronous global classroom with high-touch engagement from local co-instructors.
 At the conference, faculty who are teaching in the program from Palestine, Bangladesh, Bulgaria, Kyrgyzstan, Colombia the US and other countries are actively co-creating the Certificate courses-- essentially a minor program in Sustainable Business.
 And the program is growing.
 Read on to see how to bring the power of the Global Certificate to your local university--- and to tens of thousands of students worldwide.

 Bard MBA Director Dr. Eban Goodstein is bullish on the model.
 “No one else in the world is doing anything like this Certificate.
 It is the future of effective education for social enterprise."
 The certificate program replaces the one-way delivery of a traditional large-scale online course with the interactivity needed for project-based learning, ensuring that students have access to faculty in small groups to be able to actually work together to test and develop their projects.
 "It has huge potential to scale the impact, and scale the learning and training that we’re doing, and reach lots more people through a low-cost, accessible framework that universities all across the world can easily plug into their existing curricula.”

 Mirela Harizonova, a student at the American University of Bulgaria (AUBG) says that the certificate “really tests you to see if you want to create social change through social enterprise”.
 The video below portrays two case studies of successful initiatives that were launched by students from BRAC University in Pakistan.